FAQs

 What is the process to become a member?

-The first step in the process is to complete the ACMA Membership Covenant available on the Membership page that includes the terms of the agreement, the Statement of Faith, the Ten Point Credo, the Christian Lifestyle and the monthly membership dues based on your membership type - Individual, Family or Business.
+The first step in the process is to complete the ACMA Membership Covenant available on the Membership page that includes the terms of the agreement, the Statement of Faith, the Ten Point Credo, the Christian Lifestyle

-If you have a business membership, or you personally intend to provide a service or several services for other members you'll complete a form indicating the categories and subcategories of those services.
+If you have a business membership, or you personally intend to provide services for other members you'll complete a form indicating the categories and subcategories of those services.
 Your profile will show up in the results for members who search for a service that matches what you selected.
 Additionally, your profile will indicate the compensation methods that are acceptable to you such as fee for service, trade for service, volunteer/pro bono or any combination of those.
 Members are able to search using those criteria as well.
 For example, a member without an ability to pay can search for members who selected the volunteer/pro bono option or trade for service option.

 Once you're a member, you'll also be able to submit events and classes (free or fee-based) to the community calendar for members and even non-members, if you choose.
 And of course, you'll be able to search for members to find the help that you or your family personally need, too!